pavel-paulau/rollercoaster/README.md

 | DELETE, POST      | 400  | Bad payload     |
 | DELETE, GET, POST | 500  | Internal error  |

-"benchmark" object can be described using this schema:
+"benchmark" object can be described using this JSON schema:

 ```
 {